08 May Benefits of an Energy Consultant: Increase Profits, Reduce Carbon Footprints, and Improve Occupant Comfort, Health and Safety

 Increased Value of Building Stock

 Studies also show a positive correlation between certified, high performing, energy efficient buildings and rents.
-Meaning if you invest in green building development and energy efficiency retrofits, you can enjoy the financial benefits from higher rental income.
+Meaning if you invest in green building development and energy efficiency retrofits, you can also enjoy the financial benefits from higher rental income, and a resulting increase in property value.

 Can you benefit from an energy consultant?